-At All Together Now, we believe that all Australians should be equitably represented by the media, regardless of their racial background.
+All Australians should be equitably represented by the media, regardless of their racial identity.

 What we do

-- Media monitoring: Using All Together Now’s media monitoring framework developed in partnership with UTS, we assess race-related newspaper articles and TV shows.
-We look to see if they portray race inclusively, neutrally or negatively, and use qualitative analysis to better understand how racism is mobilised.
+- Media monitoring: Using All Together Now’s media monitoring framework developed in partnership with UTS, we assess race-related opinion pieces from Australian mainstream media.
+We analyse media pieces to see if they portray race inclusively, neutrally or negatively, and use qualitative analysis to better understand how racism is mobilised.
 Specifically, we read the opinion and editorial sections of major Australian newspapers and collect all race-related articles.
 We then do the same with television current affairs programs, and select all race-related segments.
 In 2019, we sampled 281 opinion pieces.
 In 2020, that number was 315.

 |The Age||60 Minutes (Nine)|